polyaxon/polyaxon/site/docs/intro/quick-start/components.md

 Let's start a new experiment, we can just run the same command as before.
 But we might want to change some parameters, e.g. the learning rate or the dropout for instance.

-This component does not provide inputs/outputs definition, so the only way to change the parameters is by changing the Python file and pushing a new commit, then starting a new experiment, which is not ideal, especially that our program has arguments.
+This component does not provide an inputs/outputs definition, so the only way to change the parameters is by changing the Python file and pushing a new commit, then starting a new experiment, which is not ideal, especially that our program has arguments.